Serafettin1905/Serafettin-clarusway-aws-devops-tr-14/devops/hands-on/Ansible/S4-ansible-04-directory-layout-starategy-errors/README-with-template-module.md

-# Hands-on Ansible-04: Creating directory layout, error handling and controlling execution with strategies in ansible
+# Hands-on Ansible-04: Creating directory layout, error handling and controlling execution with strategies in ansible with template module

 The purpose of this hands-on training is to give students the knowledge of best parctices in ansible playbooks.